Mharomoincpass/scrapper/README.md

 Configure Settings:

-Open the script and modify the following variables in the SETTINGS section as needed:KEYWORD = "Spain Incorporation"  # Keyword to search for ads
-COUNTRY_CODE = "India"          # Country code for ad search (e.g., "US", "India")
-NUM_SCROLLS = 3                 # Number of scrolls to load more ads
-OUTPUT_FILE = "meta_ads_ranked.csv"  # Output CSV file for ad metadata
+Open the script and modify the SETTINGS section as needed:KEYWORD = "Spain Incorporation"  # Keyword to search for ads COUNTRY_CODE = "India"          # Country code for ad search (e.g., "US", "India") NUM_SCROLLS = 3                 # Number of scrolls to load more ads OUTPUT_FILE = "meta_ads_ranked.csv"  # Output CSV file for ad metadata